 During law school, Natasha was a judicial intern to the Honorable Ronald M. Whyte, U.S. District Court for the Northern District of California and as a legal intern with the U.S. Attorney’s Office for the Southern District of California in the Civil Division.
 She was a member of San Diego Law Review.

-Natasha is on the Board of Directors of the Los Angeles Intellectual Property Law Association (LAIPLA), as well as the chairperson of several LAIPLA committees.
-She is also a planning committee member for the USC IP Law Institute.
+Natasha has served on the Board of Directors of the Los Angeles Intellectual Property Law Association (LAIPLA), as well as the chairperson of several LAIPLA committees, and on the planning committee for the USC IP Law Institute.

 Credentials